doriguzzi/lucid-ddos/README.md

 ### First step

-The traffic pre-processing operation comprises two steps.
-The first parses the file with the labels (if needed) all extracts the features from the packets of all the ```pcap``` files contained in the source directory.
-The features are grouped in flows, where a flow is a set of features from packets with the same source IP, source UDP/TCP port, destination IP and destination UDP/TCP port and protocol.
+In the first step, the parser extracts the features from the packets of all the ```pcap``` files contained in the source directory.
+The features are grouped in flows and labelled according to the value of parameter ```dataset_type```.
+Specifically, a flow is a set of features from packets with the same source IP, source UDP/TCP port, destination IP and destination UDP/TCP port and protocol.
 Flows are bi-directional, therefore, packet (srcIP,srcPort,dstIP,dstPort,proto) belongs to the same flow of (dstIP,dstPort,srcIP,srcPort,proto).
 The result is a set of intermediate binary files with extension ```.data```.

 This first step can be executed with command:

 ```
-python3 lucid_dataset_parser.py --dataset_type SYN2020 --dataset_folder ./sample-dataset/ --packets_per_flow 10 --dataset_id SYN2020 --traffic_type all --time_window 10
+python3 lucid_dataset_parser.py --dataset_type DOS2019 --dataset_folder ./sample-dataset/ --packets_per_flow 10 --dataset_id DOS2019 --traffic_type all --time_window 10
 ```

-This will process in parallel the two files, producing a file named ```10t-10n-SYN2020-preprocess.data```.
-In general, the script loads all the ```pcap``` files contained in the folder indicated with option ```--dataset_folder``` and starting with prefix ```dataset-chunk-```.
+This will process in parallel the two files, producing a file named ```10t-10n-DOS2019-preprocess.data```.
+In general, the script loads all the files with extension ```.pcap``` contained in the folder indicated with option ```--dataset_folder```.
 The files are processed in parallel to minimise the execution time.

 Prefix ```10t-10n``` means that the pre-processing has been done using a time window of 10 seconds (10t) and a flow length of 10 packets (10n).
-Please note that ```SYN2020``` in the filename is the result of option ```--dataset_id SYN2020``` in the command.
+Please note that ```DOS2019``` in the filename is the result of option ```--dataset_id DOS2019``` in the command.

 Time window and flow length are two hyperparameters of LUCID.
 For more information, please refer to the research paper mentioned above.